natelollar/maya_auto_rigger_and_tools/character_rigger/readme.txt

 This is Y up on the arms and fingers, and Y forward on the legs, spine and neck.
 If X is not directly down the chain, the IK elbows and knees may move unwantingly on rig creation.

-Currently, the ankle and toe jnt should be level with the ground.
+Currently, the ankle and toe jnt should be level with the ground, so that the ankle and toe ctrls are not at a downward angle.
 Otherwise x down the chain like the other jnts.

 However, the 'head joints' aside from the tongue can be oriented to the default world position.